GMC Acadia years to avoid — most common problems

 Some standout disadvantages included oil and coolant leaks, as well as head gasket cracks that sometimes turned out to be fatal for the engine.
 The engine itself is robust and well-designed, but it’s sensitive to the slightest decrease in engine oil or coolant leaks, and if not checked regularly, it could lead to expensive repairs.

 The biggest problems that drivers have faced with GMC Acadia included troubles with the automatic transmission and 3.6-liter V6 engine overheating.
-These issues were later solved with the second generation that introduced a new 2.0-liter turbocharged engine also featured in Cadillac CT6 and Chevy Malibu XL.
+These issues were later solved with the second generation that introduced a new 2.0-liter turbocharged engine also featured in the Cadillac CT6 and Chevy Malibu XL.
+Based on these, the worst GMC Acadia years are as follows:

-The 3.6-liter remained an option for the second generation, but this time it came vastly improved.
+The 3.6-liter remained an option for the second generation, but this time it vastly improved.
 Along with the engine, the transmission also got updated with a 6-speed 6T50 and a 9-speed 9T50 featured in later model years.
-Based on this, buying a newer GMC Acadia model is much safer than a first-generation one.
+Based on this, buying a newer GMC Acadia model is much safer than a first-generation one, but we’ll take an in-depth look at these problems for specific model years below.

 These issues continued for the 2012 and 2013 model year, and to make things worse, there were oil leak and coolant leak issues with the 3.6-liter engine.
 These were solved with the final years of the first generation and the introduction of the second generation Acadia.